Alex Thomson's $7.7 million racing yacht damaged in collision

-(CNN)Two years in the making a revolutionary $7.7 million racing yacht is currently stricken in the Atlantic after colliding with a submerged object.
+(CNN)Two years in the making, a revolutionary $7.7 million racing yacht is currently stricken in the Atlantic after colliding with a submerged object.

-Briton Alex Thomson and co-skipper Neal McDonald were a third of the way into the 4,350-mile Transat Jacques Vabre race from Le Havre, France to Salvador, Brazil when the sleek 60-foot yacht hit the unidentified object while sailing at 25 knots on Sunday.
+Briton Alex Thomson and co-skipper Neal McDonald were a third of the way into the 4,350-mile Transat Jacques Vabre race from Le Havre, France, to Salvador, Brazil, when the sleek 60-foot yacht hit the unidentified object while sailing at 25 knots on Sunday.

-"If you were to get into your car, close your eyes, and drive at 40 miles an hour into a brick wall ... that's what it felt like," said Thomson of the collision, which occurred about 380 miles north west of the Canary Islands.
+"If you were to get into your car, close your eyes, and drive at 40 miles an hour into a brick wall ... that's what it felt like," said Thomson of the collision, which occurred about 380 miles northwest of the Canary Islands.

 The pair, who escaped with only bruises, deduced the keel was held onto the boat's black carbon-fiber hull by the hydraulic ram, posing a "serious risk of significant damage to the hull."